 Comfort bikes are often misunderstood.
 People think they're bikes that are only meant to be comfortable, but not particularly useful or fun to ride.
 Well, that might've been the case at some point in time in the past.
 It is certainly not the case today, as comfort bikes are extremely popular and fast.

 Depending on what kind of bikes you're looking at, they're all made for different purposes.
-Some, like road bikes, are made for long and fast rides on asphalt.
+Some, like road bikes and fixie bikes, are made for long and fast rides on asphalt.
 Mountain bikes are made to conquer trails and off-road paths.
 Both types are fast when you ride them like they're meant to be ridden.
 And both are very fun.

 However, neither of them is particularly comfortable, nor useful in terms of practicality.
 As we said, comfort bikes didn't use to be too fun, but that has all changed.
 They've taken some of the key components of road bikes and mountain bikes, improved on them, and now are an incredible way of getting around town.